AlxndrMlk/ML_Ideas/README.md

   Sometimes having char level n-grams can be cheaper than having all unique words from the dataset.
 Char n-grams can also help with handling previously unseen words (e.g. rare forms of words present in the training data).

+* ### Text: word2vec vs Bag of Words

+  Both methods pretty often lead to different results.
+Using both can be beneficial.

 ## Feature encoding

 * ### Encoding categorical features